coverclock/com-diag-astrolabe/README.md

 Digital Aggregates Corporation
 3440 Youngfield Street
 Suite 209
 Wheat Ridge CO 80033 USA

+TRADEMARKS

+Chip Overclock is a registered trademark of John Sloan.

+Digital Aggregates Corporation is a registered trademark of the Digital Aggregates Corporation.

 BLOG